Hack-with-a-pro/hackathon-boilerplates/chatgpt/README.md

 ## Step 4: Setup your API Key
 - You will need to set up your API key to access the GPT-3 API.
 Get an API key from the OpenAI dashboard.
 Go to: https://platform.openai.com/api-keys after signing up.
 - From there, generate a "secrect key."
-You will need this key to authenticate requests to the GPT-3 API.
+You will need this key to authenticate requests to the GPT-3 API in your code.
 - **DO NOT PUSH** this key to GitHub.
 You should store it in a `.env` file (provided for you).

 ## Chat Completion